deanpointblank/Spootify/README.md

 Installation:

-    To install open up the root directory, and enter "Bundle install" in the comand line.
+    To install open up the root directory, and enter "Bundle install" in the command line.
+    Populate the library.
+Run 'Rails db:seed'

 Contribution:

-    so far the application is still under development so until an official alpha is produced there are no contribution currently being accepted.
+    so far the application is still under development so until an official alpha is produced there are no contributions currently being accepted.

 License under MIT: